Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Kate Berner, Special Assistant to the President and Deputy Director of Communications

 Berner was the Deputy Communications Director for Messaging for the Biden-Harris campaign.
-She also served as Director of Outreach and Deputy Director of Administration in the Office of the Vice President and as a Special Advisor at the Department of Commerce in the Obama administration.
+She also served as Director of Outreach and Deputy Director of Administration in the Office of the Vice President and as a Special Advisor at the Department of Commerce during the Obama administration.

 Pili Tobar, Special Assistant to the President and Deputy Director of Communications

-Tobar served as the Communications Director for Coalitions on the Biden-Harris Campaign.
+Tobar served as the Communications Director for Coalitions on the Biden-Harris campaign.
 Before that, Tobar worked as the Deputy Director for America’s Voice, where she advocated on behalf of immigrants.

-While it must undoubtedly be exciting to start a new role in this new administration, it’s also an incredibly hard time for many people after the attacks on the Capitol.
+While it must undoubtedly be exciting to start your complementary new roles in this new administration, it’s also an incredibly hard time for many people after the attacks on the Capitol.
 How are you two doing during this time?

 Advertisement